Kenzku/Flickr-Tryout/README.md

 The side bar is where photo’s that match the keyword appears.
 Then Click the photo showing its larger size (if it has) in the content portion.

 You can edit the photo, e.g. Paint on the image, Flip the image, undo/redo if doing it wrong.
 It also present a user with a way to download the edited photo.

+PLEASE NOTE: that Flip, undo/redo might have ___deley___, it might depend on the server's reaction or your browser's performance.

 The implementation is done in client side HTML/CSS/JS, except for the downloading part.
 This is because of the Cross-Domain policy (check out __why server?__ section).
 It only runs (tested) on the latest Chrome, currently.